The driving licence requirements in Croatia state that you must have a full driving licence that is valid in your country of residence.

 Petrol stations in Croatia open from 6am to 8pm with some stations in major cities and on the highway open 24 hours.

-There is a Croatia toll on the E59 and E70 highways that will lead you out of the city in your Zagreb car hire.
+There is a Croatia toll on the E59 and E70 highways that will lead you out of the city of Zagreb.

 There are many parking lots in Zagreb and Dubrovnik where you can park your car hire.
 There are metered parking areas in many cities.